-The TCL S405 is significantly better than the TCL S305.
+The TCL 4 Series (S405) is significantly better than the TCL 3 Series (S305).
 The TCL S405 has better HDR performance due to the better HDR peak brightness and better color volume.
-It can also deliver better blacks due to the better native contrast ratio and better black uniformity, and this is great if you watch movies in a dark room.
+It can also deliver better blacks due to the higher native contrast ratio and better black uniformity, and this is great if you watch movies in a dark room.
 The S405 is also better for gaming as it has lower input lag which makes it very responsive.
 Finally, it has significantly better inputs for use as a PC monitor.

-The Vizio D Series 1080p 2017 has an IPS panel that makes it more suitable for wide viewing arrangements, whereas the TCL S305 has a VA panel and is more suitable for darker environments.
+The Vizio D Series 1080p 2017 has an IPS panel that makes it more suitable for wide viewing arrangements, whereas the TCL 3 Series S305 has a VA panel and is more suitable for darker environments.
 The TCL S305 has significantly better contrast ratio and better black uniformity so blacks are deep and uniform.
 This is great if you watch HDR movies.
 On the other hand, the Vizio D Series 1080p 2017 has slightly better viewing angles which can be good if you use it as a PC monitor and slightly better input lag for those who play video games.

 The TCL S305 is much better than the Samsung M4500.
 The S305 has a higher resolution 1080p display and has lower input lag for gaming.
 The 305 is able to remove judder from most sources.
 The Samsung M4500 is a bit brighter than the TCL S305, and has an optional motion interpolation feature that can help motion appear smoother.

-If you have a bright room with wide seating arrangement, then the LG LJ5500 is a better choice than the TCL 3 Series (S305) due to its wide viewing angles and better brightness.
-If, however, you will be sitting right in front and enjoy watching movies in a dark room, then the TCL S305 is a better choice as it has better blacks due to the higher native contrast ratio and better black uniformity.
+For those with bright rooms and wide seating arrangements, the LG LJ5500 is a better choice than the TCL 3 Series (S305) due to its wide viewing angles and higher brightness.
+However if you will be sitting right in front and enjoy watching movies in a dark room, then the TCL S305 is a better choice as it has better blacks due to the higher native contrast ratio and better black uniformity.